Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Numerical Examples

 \section{Numerical Examples}

 In this section, two appropriate examples are worked through to demonstrate the effectiveness and applicability of the proposed second-order optimization method here.
-The first example, which is a benchmark problem introduced in~\cite{choi1974computation}, is to design an SOF controller for a given fourth-order system without any constraints.
-The second example is to design a linear equality constrained SOF controller for a third-order decentralized system.
+The first example is a benchmark problem presented in~\cite{choi1974computation}, where the numerical data in this example refers to a Mach 2.7 flight condition of a supersonic transport aircraft.
+It aims to design an SOF controller for a given fourth-order system without any constraints.
+The second example focuses on the design of a linear equality constrained SOF controller for a third-order decentralized system.
 Both the first-order optimization algorithm with the gradient projection method and the proposed second-order optimization algorithm here are applied to solve the SOF problem.
 Comparative results are given to demonstrate the performance of both methods.
 Both of the SOF problems in the given examples are solved on a computer with 16G RAM and a 2.2GHz i7-8750H processor (6 cores), and the optimization algorithm is implemented and executed on MATLAB R2019b (essentially a rather commonly available engineering development/computation environment presently). \begin{example} The fourth-order system for an aircraft system is given by

 where